prople/paper/the-prople-paper/v1.0.0/architecture.md

 ![vsp_network_diagrams](./images/vsp_network_diagram.drawio.png)

 Unlike *blockchain node operator*, the primary data submitted by user will be saved only in a single *provider*.
 For an example, an *UserA* submit their identities through the `Alice Provider`.
 The *UserA* data will be saved only at the `Alice Provider`, and will only be replicated inside the `Alice VSP Nodes`, the *primary data* will not be shared with other connected *provider master nodes*.

+The reason of this approach is to make sure that once an user decide to remove their personal data *forever*, they only need to remove it from a single *node*, other nodes that asking the value will be affected.
+It's different concept with the *blockchain node* where the data will always saved in the *immutable database*.

+> To make sure that an user has a true ownership and control for their data, especially for their identities, they have full rights to modify and delete their own data

 The data that will be shared to other connected *master nodes* is just the `DID Account` with the *provider uri*.